 The evaporator is where the refrigerant starts evaporating back into a gas.
 When the refrigerant evaporates it gets very cold and absorbs a lot of heat.
 It is in the evaporator that the process fluid will interact with the cold refrigerant.
 Heat is removed from the fluid and transferred to the refrigerant.
 The refrigerant will then enter the compressor and the cycle begins again.

 North Slope Chillers

-Now that you know how a chiller works, you may be considering your chiller system options.
+Now that you know how a chiller works, you may be considering your process chiller system options.
 North Slope Chillers boast the most advanced active refrigeration circuit available.
 They are easy to install, remove and relocate and will not disrupt the layout of your current system.
-Whether you’re looking to cool, freeze, or anything in between, North Slope offers a solution to meet your needs.
+Whether you’re looking to cool, freeze, or anything in between, North Slope Chillers offers a solution to meet your needs.